 At the completion of the ECU PA Program, students are awarded a Master's of Science Degree in Physician Assistant.

-We receive approximately 600-700 applications, but not all of the applicants are invited for interviews.
+We receive 900+ applications, but not all of the applicants are invited for interviews.

-ECU PA Studies accepts students from North Carolina, Virginia, South Carolina, Tennessee, and Georgia.
+ECU PA Studies accepts students from North Carolina, Virginia, South Carolina, Tennessee, Georgia and Washington DC.
 You must be a resident and have a permanent address in one of these states at the time of application and admission to the program.
-If you or your spouse is active military and stationed in NC during application and admission, then you can request a waiver from email@example.com.
+If you or your spouse is active military and stationed in NC during application and admission, then you can request a waiver from firstname.lastname@example.org.

 The Central Application Service for Physician Assistants (CASPA) application is the only option to apply to the ECU PA Program.

-No, but you are required to apply to ECU Graduate School at the time of application to CASPA.
+No, however, in addition to CASPA, you are required to apply to the ECU Graduate School.
+The Graduate School application will open July 16th.

 We do accept applications from foreign graduates.
 The requirements for this will be: